james-chapmanhhlg/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's often better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-08
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code before it's necessary can lead to complex and hard-to-maintain code.
+It's better to write simple and clear code first, and optimize only when profiling indicates that a particular part of the code is a performance bottleneck.